thomasclarke1969/documentation/android/integration/querying.md

 ```

 ##Constructing a query
 The Query object is built with a Class object representing the class upon which the query will be performed.
 Querying is available on classes that conform to the Queryable protocol.
-Currently, Conversation and Message are the only classes which conform to the protocol.
+Currently, `Conversation`, `Message`, and `Announcement` are the only classes which conform to the protocol.

 ```java
 Query query = Query.builder(Conversation.class).build();